How Do I Find a Professional Journal Article Editor?

 Once you decide on an editor, it never hurts to provide a copy of the journal’s publication guidelines with your manuscript so that he or she can help you to make sure your article meets all requirements.
 These guidelines typically appear under a heading called “For Authors” or “Submit a Manuscript” on the journal’s website, and specify the journal’s preferred style guide, word count limitations, and formatting requirements, which your editor can review to assist you in making your manuscript conform to these expectations.

 If you need a subject matter expert, spend some time exploring Editor World’s wide range of professionals.
 Our editors feature a variety of subject matter expertise, in addition to experience in academic editing and publishing.
 Try going to the “Editors” tab and then filter your search by clicking on the “Academic” option before you search.
 If you have questions for one or more prospective editors, you can always send them a direct message through the website.

 Journal article consultation services are notably pricier than the services provided by Editor World, but might be a good option if you require a high level of technical, methodological, or subject matter expertise and cannot find an editor with a similar skillset or experience.
+If you have a draft started but need help with rewriting or paraphrasing content, Editor World has a team of professional writers available to help.
 It can also be helpful to contact the managing editor of your target journal, or even a fellow researcher or colleague, and ask for his or her recommendations in identifying an outside reviewer.
 Whatever route you choose, make sure that your manuscript is in the best possible shape when you send it to the journal for review.
 An academic paper filled with typos or poor grammar automatically loses credibility, even if the findings are valuable.